-Investment Connection brings together bankers, nonprofit organizations, foundations, and public and private funders to meet and explore community development opportunities in the areas they serve, especially those in low- and moderate-income, distressed and underserved communities.
+Investment Connection was designed to bring together bankers, nonprofit organizations, foundations, and public and private funders to meet and explore community development opportunities in the areas they serve, especially those in low- and moderate-income, distressed and underserved communities.
+While Investment Connection is no longer an active program of the St. Louis Fed, we continue to strengthen partnerships between funders and community organizations through funder collaboratives such as the St. Louis Community Development Funders Forum and the Delta Philanthropy Forum.

 NOTE: The Federal Reserve Bank of St. Louis is not a grant-making organization.
 The purpose of its presenting the Investment Connection program is to facilitate education, information sharing and potential opportunities related to the CRA.
 The St. Louis Fed does not endorse or make any representations as to the propriety or suitability of the participating organizations, investments or programs.
 Organizations should perform their own due diligence before engaging in any transactions with these entities to ensure that any such transactions meet the organization's objectives.